rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

 Next, we’ll check whether the current line contains our query string.
 Fortunately, strings have a helpful method named `contains` that does this for us!
 Add a call to the `contains` method in the `search` function, as shown in Listing 12-18.
-Note this still won’t compile yet:
+Note this still won’t compile yet.

 <span class="filename">Filename: src/lib.rs</span>